ME AS A KNOWER AND A THINKER:

 Knowledge Questions are rigorous inquiry questions about knowledge itself.

 A good Knowledge Question is crafted deliberately to be open, general and contentious.
 It is succinct and grammatical, uses TOK vocabulary, and merits discussion and evaluation rather than a single, definitive response.

-In TOK—especially in formal Essays and Presentations—recognizing and formulating good quality Knowledge Questions is the order of the day.
-The various arguments and counterarguments made in response to Knowledge Questions should be justified by cogent, real-world examples.
-In this way the reader (or observer) will journey back and forth across an imaginary line between the second order conceptual world and the first order real world.
+Currently in TOK—especially in formal Essays and Presentations—formulating* quality Knowledge Questions is the order of the day.
+How students address them is also paramount.
+The various analytical arguments and counterarguments made in response to Knowledge Questions should be justified by cogent, real-world examples.
+In this way the reader (or observer) will journey back and forth across an imaginary line between the Second Order conceptual world and the First Order real world.

 TOK and PHILOSOPHY

 TOK is not traditional text-based philosophy.
 Nor is it Epistemology with a major emphasis on the useful, but ultimately slippery and paradoxical, notion of Justified True Belief.

 TOK Knowledge Questions are big questions; but they are not too big.
 Anchored in the real world they stop short of wild metaphysical speculation.
 Ever so often timeless philosophical riddles emerge naturally in TOK classes.
 It can be fun; even awe inspiring to allow students a first pass or brief encounter with them.
 This is more than playing tennis with the net down; as long as dizzy, aimless discussion is avoided; or better—elevated.